cedille/ial/README.txt

-The library is set up so there are no name conflicts between modules (except sometimes I have several versions of the same module, like stream and stream2 or nat-division and nat-division2, and there might be name conflicts in such cases).
+The library is set up so there are no name conflicts between modules (except sometimes I have several versions of the same module, like nat-division and nat-division-wf, and there might be name conflicts in such cases).

 3. Browsing the library